Skip to content

 Minn.
 Rules of Crim.
 Pro.
 23.02

+The law addresses prosecutors attempting to certify a misdemeanor charge for prosecution as a petty.
+See, for example, Minnesota Rules of Criminal Procedure 23.04.
+But what does that mean?
 On the positive side, a petty conviction is less serious than a misdemeanor conviction.
 But on the other hand, it takes away the constitutional right of the accused to a jury trial.

-Minnesota court’s “payable offenses” list
+Court “payable offenses”

+So, a “payable offense” conveys: “a criminal charge for which a person can pay a fine without going to court.”
+Just paying the fine results in conviction.
+Convenience comes at a price.
 If the sentence is within the petty limits, the “offense” becomes a petty misdemeanor “conviction.”
-The Minnesota court makes the list of payable offenses available online.
-But usually a citation for a payable offense will suggest payment of the fine.
+The Minnesota court makes the lists of payable offenses available online.
+But usually a citation for a payable offense suggests payment of the fine.

 Are all traffic violations petty misdemeanors?

+No. Most speeding and other traffic, driving, drivers license and motor vehicle-related offenses are petties.
+But some are not.
 Some could be either, depending how the prosecutor decides to charge them.
 For example, a prosecutor could charge a speeding ticket as a misdemeanor or as a petty.
 (But a petty charge is more common.)

 What is the most common way a typical traffic petty becomes a misdemeanor charge?
 The citing police officer checks a box on the traffic ticket: “endangers person or property.”
+Another, less common way a traffic petty can become misdemeanor is when two petty convictions precede it within twelve months.
+Here is an excerpt from the Minnesota Statute:

 Subd.
 1. “Violation; when petty misdemeanor enhanced to misdemeanor.
 Unless otherwise declared in this chapter with respect to particular offenses, it is a petty misdemeanor for any person to do any act forbidden or fail to perform any act required by this chapter; except that: